janosdebugs/terraform-kubernetes-exoscale/README.md

 ## Usage

-You will **have** to install the [wait plugin](https://github.com/janoszen/terraform-provider-wait) so that Terraform can wait for the Kubernetes API to become available before deploying CoreDNS, etc.

 You will also have to have a domain name that has its DNS hosted on Exoscale so DNS records can be created.

 You can then create a `terraform.tfvars` file with the following content: